mbacarella/pho/README.md

 phở is a Clojure Luminus webapp that will dynamically thumbnail and serve your photo directory.

-Make two symlinks:
+Make two directories/symlinks:

   - resources/public/photos -> your photo directory
-  - resources/public/thumbs -> /var/tmp/thumbs
+  - resources/public/thumbs -> writable thumbs directory

-I use /var/tmp/thumbs so that the thumbnails get thrown away after 30 days by tmpwatch.

 Run 'lein ring server-headless' or deploy to Tomcat.
 Fin.